juliomrqz/statusfy/examples/README.md

 ### Commercial Support

-This project is sponsored by [Bazzite][bazzite-website].
-If you require professional assistance on your project(s), please contact us at [https://statusfy.co/support][support-page].
+This project is sponsored by [Aceforth][aceforth-website].
+If you require professional assistance on your project(s), please contact us at [https://aceforth.com/products/statusfy#support][support-page].

 ## Contributing